Video of Recycling Split-Cart Collected by Split-Truck

 On collection day, follow these instructions for setting out garbage, recycling and yard trimmings carts:

-Remember, garbage collection occurs weekly but recycling and yard trimmings collection occurs every other week.
+Remember, garbage and compost collection occurs weekly but recycling collection occurs every other week.
 Visit Collection Schedules & Holidays to determine your collection day and recycling week.
 See Extra Collection Services and Yard Trimmings for additional services.

 Homes use a 64- or 96-gallon recycling cart which is "split" into two sections: one side for newspaper and mixed paper (grey lid), and the other side for bottles and cans (blue lid).
 The split-cart is collected with a fully-automated truck using a mechanical arm to empty carts.
 The truck is also split inside to keep paper and containers separated until unloaded at the SMaRT Station.